AlexisP1909/AlexisP1909/README.md

 ### Hi there 👋
+### I like many things such as people, basketball, philosophical conversations, logic, my bed.
 <!--
 **AlexisP1909/AlexisP1909** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.